MadSquids/SimpleClock/README.md

 This Beat Saber plugin adds a 12-hour AM/PM clock to the HUD of your game using your system's time.

 ## Current Features and the Future
-The clock is in the 12-hour AM/PM format and is set to the top center of the screen with no customization options available in the game.\
+The clock is in the 12-hour AM/PM format and is set to the top center of the screen with no customization options available in the game.

-You can edit the source code files if you want to change the clock.
-(MakeClock() is where you would want to make the changes)\
+You can edit the source code files to customize the clock.
+(MakeClock() is where you would want to make the changes)

-Future development may see customization options become available within the game allowing seamless customization.
+Future development may make customization options available within the game allowing seamless customization.

 ## Installation
 For simplicity's sake, I suggest you use a mod manager like [BSManager](https://github.com/Zagrios/bs-manager).